Coopi is looking for a Country Administrator in Ethiopia

 - Supervise yearly financial audit on general accounting for local authorities.

-- Coordinate and supervise overall human resources policy implementation, included Labour Law application, recruitment and that staff salaries are effectively paid to eligible staff and an audit trail of records is maintained.
+- Supervise overall human resources policy implementation, included Labour Law application, recruitment and that staff salaries are effectively paid to eligible staff and an audit trail of records is maintained.

-- Prepare periodical project financial reports and/or requests to be sent to COOPI Milan HQ's;
+- Prepare periodical project financial reports and/or requests to be sent to to COOPI Regional office;

 - Produce monthly cash and bank reconciliation statements.

 - Degree in economics, finance, accounting, administration or related field;

 - A minimum of seven years of relevant working experience;

 - Good knowledge of main donors’ administrative rules and procurement procedures (ECHO, EU, OCHA, UNHCR, AICS);

 - Budget design and management;